vito/bass/README.md

 ## rationale

-A Lisp dialect for running other languages in containers may seem like a solution in search of a problem, so I'll try to explain how I got here.
+A Lisp dialect for running commands may seem like a solution in search of a problem, so I'll try to explain how I got here.

 ### what problem does this solve?